howidia/tech_assessment_FDE/FINDINGS.md

 2.  **Execution Guardrails (Code Level):** The `SubscriptionStore` enforces "Read-Only" access by blocking destructive keywords (`DROP`, `DELETE`, `INSERT`) at the application layer.
 3.  **Output Guardrails (Structure Level):** The prompts enforce a strict separation between `=== TRACE ===` (internal logic) and `=== FINDINGS ===` (user output), preventing the leakage of tool names or raw SQL to the user.

+### D. Judge Reliability Engineering (JSON Schema)
+A common failure mode in "LLM-as-a-Judge" pipelines is the judge itself hallucinating the output format (e.g., returning markdown instead of JSON), causing the evaluation script to crash.

+To solve this, I implemented **Cohere's Native Response Format** (JSON Schema) specifically for the Judge model.
+* **Implementation:** I defined a strict schema requiring `correctness` (int), `quality` (int), and `reasoning` (string).
+* **Result:** This guaranteed 100% valid JSON output from the Judge, eliminating "parsing errors" from the evaluation logs and ensuring the report generation was deterministic.

 ## 3. Evaluation Design

 To ensure the system is production-ready, I built a rigorous evaluation pipeline (`evaluate.py`) centered on **Reproducibility** and **Nuance**.